kylezii/kylezii/README.md

 . . .

-ALFIE / COS/OC I'M USING / NICKNAMES
+╰ name(s) ﹕alfie , cosplays/ocs i'm using , nicknames .

-minor
+ ⸝⸝ minor

-tmasc / he/him
+︵ tmasc / he/him

-bisexual
+ ⸝⸝ . bisexual

 . . .

-i'm often at the cod area or rping / docks. im a slow replyer sometimes + im offtab a lot so please don't think im trying to ignore you
+╰ i'm often at the cod area or rping / docks. im a slow replyer sometimes + im offtab a lot so please don't think im trying to ignore you

-feel free to int w me, c+h always!
+feel free to int w me, c+h always! ︵

 . . .